soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

   friends); `Runnable`/`AsyncTask`/`Handler` callbacks are step 8's job, not step 3's, to avoid overlapping with `sootup.callgraph`'s existing `Thread#start()`→`run()` implicit-call handling.
+- Step 4 extracts `android:onClick` method names but can't map a layout to the specific activity that inflates it (no `resources.arsc`/`R.layout.*` resolution), so it checks every name against every declared activity — sound but imprecise, same tradeoff as step 3.
-- No ICC, no layout parsing yet — steps 4, 7, 8 above.
+- No ICC, no async/threading entry points yet — steps 7, 8 above.